 Babies breastfed by infected mothers must be monitored for symptoms.

-Fear and misinformation about Ebola in West Africa had spread faster than the virus, keeping people from seeking medical help and taking the critical steps to protect themselves and their families.
+Fear and misinformation about Ebola has spread faster than the virus, keeping people from seeking medical help and taking the critical steps to protect themselves and their families.
 It’s critical to educate communities on protection and prevention by enlisting the support of trusted locals.